 Can you provide an insight into how the course is delivered and how you are assessed?

 There are a variety of assessments for each module but in most modules there is continuous assessment .
 I don't have any module where it's 100% at the end.
 One of my modules has five different assessment points in it and within that there was a presentation as well as written assessments.
 I personally as a learner prefer that balance and variety of assessments.
 The fact that there is variety in the assessments is good and allows me to learn in a variety of different ways both through group work and individual essays.

 The fact that there is variety in the assessments is good and allows me to learn in a variety of different ways both through group work and individual essays.

 What else (other than course learning outcomes) have you gained from the course?

-What about the future?
-How has/will this course improve your future career prospects and outlook?
+What are your future plans?
+How has/will this course improved your future career prospects and outlook?

 It will definitely be a benefit to me from an interview perspective because you are bringing a wide range of skills that you can draw on in your daily work.
 I can see how everything that I'm doing is beneficial.
 There are aspects of different modules that I find very interesting, and it makes me think I would like to pursue further research but it would be a big commitment.
 I can see how, if the opportunity was to present itself for me to progress, I could see a lot of the aspects from my learning would help me to pursue further study once more.

 Would you recommend the programme to others?
 Any advice/tips for prospective students of the course?